BriceGit/sleuthin/README.md

 there were fictional websites in-game where mysteries were posted for the main characters to solve.
 The stack used to create the app was express js, apollo server, mongoDB (through mongoose), react, and react router.

-Link to the deployed app: sleuthin.vercel.app
+Link to the deployed app: http://sleuthin.vercel.app

 TODO: